carlmylo/docu-rpcs3/pages/english/instruments/drums/midi.md

 	* **standard GM mapping.**
 	* These should be default settings but consult the manual for your MIDI Drum Kit to make sure.
 * D-Pad: Left and D-Pad: Right cannot be used.
 This makes slowing down practice mode and cycling through trainers impossible.
 * RPCN Menus (for sending or accepting online invites) will cause a softlock.
-You will need an alternative input method to navigate these menus, such as a typing keyboard or a gamepad.
+You will need an alternative input method to navigate these menus, such as [[a typing keyboard or a gamepad]](https://carlmylo.github.io/docu-rpcs3/ctrls_pads).

 ## Instructions: